pantor/frankx/README.md

 ### Geometry

-[Eigen::Affine3d](https://eigen.tuxfamily.org/dox/group__TutorialGeometry.html) is used for Cartesian poses, frames and transformation.
+`frankx::Affine` is a thin wrapper around [Eigen::Affine3d](https://eigen.tuxfamily.org/dox/group__TutorialGeometry.html).
+It is used for Cartesian poses, frames and transformation.
 Frankx simplifies the usage of Euler angles (default ZYX-convention).
 ```c++
 // Initiliaze a transformation with an (x, y, z) translation
 Eigen::Affine3d z_translation = frankx::Affine(0.0, 0.0, 0.5);